 Will any of The Next Generation cast appear in Picard’s spin-off?

 Stewart’s old Star Trek: TNG co-star Jonathan Frakes (far left) is reportedly directing a few episodes of the series, having previously taken the captain’s chair for episodes of Discovery, Deep Space Nine, Voyager and even multiple episodes of TNG while he was still acting on it.
-He is also expected to reprise his role of William Riker.
+As we’ve now seen from the latest trailer he will reprise his role of William Riker, alongside another fan favourite Marini Sirtis, who plays his partner Deanna Troi.

-The second trailer for Picard also revealed that Brent Spiner will reprise his role as android Data.
-Jeri Ryan will also return (playing former Borg drone Seven of Nine) alongside Marina Sirtis (Deanna Troi).
+The trailer also reveals that Brent Spiner will feature in some form as android Data and Jeri Ryan will blast her way back into the action as former Borg drone Seven of Nine.
 Jonathan Del Arco will also return as Borg drone Hugh.

 At the moment, it’s unclear if any more TNG characters will have a role in the series.